 Corporation Tax: management expenses: general

-ICTA88/S75 has a long history.
+The legislation in respect of management expenses has a long history.
 The decided cases do not provide ready answers, but they do give some guidance as to what constitutes an expense of management.
-These will apply for periods both before and after 1 April 2004.
+These apply for all periods both before and after 1 April 2004 legislative changes.

 As a general rule, expenses will be allowable only if they are referable to managing the company’s investment business and not merely expenses arising from management.
 In Capital and National Trust Ltd v Golder 31TC at page 273, Tucker LJ said What we are concerned with here is the expenses of management, not expenses incurred by the management in carrying out the proper business of the company.

-The requirement that expenses must be incurred in managing the investment business is now spelt out in the new legislation at ICTA88/S75 (4)(a).
+The requirement that expenses must be incurred in managing the investment business is now spelt out in the new legislation at CTA09/S1219(1) and (2)(a).
 The legislation also introduces an unallowable purpose test, see CTM08210.

 Do not allow as an expense of management a payment that is deductible against total profits as a charge on income (see CTM09000 onwards for details of charges).